Here’s Why Trump’s Plan To Beat ISIS In Raqqa May Ignite A New War

 While Turkey appears resigned to sitting out the ongoing operation in Raqqa without interfering, Ankara could complicate any settlement afterward.

-“Turkey basically wants to prevent YPG from further expanding their territory in northern Syria and moving towards an independent Kurdish state neighboring Turkey,” Ozgur Unluhisarcikli, director of German Marshall Fund of the United States office in Ankara, told BuzzFeed News.
+“Turkey basically wants to prevent YPG from further expanding their territory in northern Syria and moving towards an independent Kurdish state neighboring Turkey,” Ozgur Unluhisarcikli, director of the German Marshall Fund of the United States office in Ankara, told BuzzFeed News.

 The PKK has been battling the Turkish government for autonomy for decades, regularly clashing in the country’s southeast.
 An offshoot of the PKK believed to be under the group’s control recently warned of impending attacks on tourist sites in Turkey.

 “If PKK terror continues and this arises from Syrian territory, Turkey can start a military operation in northern Syria,” said Yesiltas.
-“If an accident or an attack happens on Turkish-Syrian border, there can be clashes.
+“If an accident or an attack happens on the Turkish–Syrian border, there can be clashes.
 Moreover, in the case of an autonomous Kurdish region in Syria, a military operation can be brought to the agenda.
 What Turkey is trying to do is prevent YPG dominance in Syria.”

 Turkey has long voiced its opposition to the US plan, which has created an uncomfortable arrangement that is already straining relations with a country that hosts one of the most significant US military bases on the globe.
-Erdogan criticized Trump’s decision to send arms to the SDF standing alongside the president at a joint press conference in Washington last month.
-Turkey asked the weapons given to the SDF be recollected after the Raqqa operation.
+Erdogan criticized Trump’s decision to send arms to the Syrian Democratic Forces while standing alongside the president at a joint press conference in Washington last month.
+Turkey asked that the weapons given to the Syrian Democratic Forces be recollected after the Raqqa operation.

 “There is no place for terrorist organizations in the future of our region,” Erdogan said.